happypeter/happyschool/src/pages/007-ckb-mine/index.md

 This means I've found a seal for a block, and mined a block successfully.

-So we can go to https://explorer.nervos.org , search our wallet by the public key and check to see the reward.
+So we can go to https://explorer.nervos.org , search our wallet by its address and check to see the reward.

 ## Conclusion